omicscodeathon/denguedrug/README.md

   - AutoDock Vina binding score
   - Presence of binding interactions between important binding site residues and ligand (LigPlot + v1.4.5).

-**Step 6: ADMET prediction**
+### Step 6: ADMET prediction

 - The ADMET properties of the identified hits will be predicted using [SwissADME](http://www.swissadme.ch).
 - The hits with potential pharmacokinetic and toxicity moieties will be removed.

-**Step 7: Molecular Dynamics (MD) Simulations**
+### Step 7: Molecular Dynamics (MD) Simulations

-- The hits binding mode stability will be assessed through a 100-nanosecond (ns) MD simulations utilising GROMACS.
+- The hits binding mode stability will be assessed through a 100-nanosecond (ns) MD simulations utilizing GROMACS.
 - The stability will be assessed using metrics like root-mean-square deviation (RMSD) and fluctuation (RMSF), Radius of Gyration, etc.
 - The compounds binding interactions retention with important residues throughout the MD simulations will be assessed with the [ProLIF](https://prolif.readthedocs.io/en/stable/) python library.
-- The compounds binding free energy throughout the MD simulation were calculated using Molecular Mechanics Poisson-Boltzmann Surface Area (MMPBSA).
+- The compounds' binding free energies throughout the MD simulation were calculated using Molecular Mechanics Poisson-Boltzmann Surface Area (MMPBSA).

 ## Manuscript